 70 - 79

 How to Stop Being a Cheater

 For this to work, you need to be wholeheartedly committed to your relationship, and genuinely want to stop committing adultery.
 Perhaps you have finally come to your senses and realized that you have made a big mistake.
 You may have already tried ending the affair, but without success.
 Your lover may be threatening to harm themselves, or may even be blackmailing you into staying, by promising to disclose everything to your partner.

 Even if you find yourself in a situation that appears almost impossible to extricate yourself from, you are capable of being faithful.
 However, you must be prepared for your spouse finding out about your adultery, and the inevitable consequences that discovery entails.

-Below are 7 steps that will help you stop cheating and become faithful once again.
+Below are seven steps that will help you stop cheating and become faithful once again.

-Step #1: What Type of Cheater Are You?
+Step #1: Determine What Type of Cheater You Are

 The Habitual Cheater